saina25/Content-Based-Movie-Recommender-System/README.md

-Here's a **README.md** file for your Streamlit-based Movie Recommender System:

----

 # 🎬 Movie Recommender System

 This is a **content-based movie recommendation system** built using **Python**, **pandas**, **scikit-learn**, and **Streamlit**.
 It uses metadata such as genres, cast, crew, and keywords from the **TMDB 5000 Movie Dataset** to suggest movies similar to the one you select.